AIML-research/AIML-research.github.io/_pages/EiriniNtoutsi.md

 </ul>

 #### Teaching
 <p>In teaching and supervision, I offer courses and mentors students in AI/ML, Data Mining, Adaptive AI, and Responsible AI.
-Her approach to teaching aligns deeply with the words of Nikos Kazantzakis, who beautifully describes the role of a mentor and educator:
+My approach to teaching aligns deeply with the words of Nikos Kazantzakis, who beautifully describes the role of a mentor and educator:

 <em>"Ideal teachers are those who use themselves as bridges over which they invite their students to cross, then having facilitated their crossing, joyfully collapse, encouraging them to create bridges of their own." </em></p>